14 Things To Do In Pelješac Peninsula: Croatia Travel Guide

 4. Kite Surfing In Kuciste

 Those who want to spend their time at the beach should check out the pebbly shores at Trstenicia.
-Kitesurfers should likewise head out to the village of Kuciste, where there are lessons available, or simply practice at the highly-rated North Kiteboarding Club.
+Kitesurfers should likewise head out to the village of Kuciste, where there are lessons available, or practice at the highly-rated North Kiteboarding Club.

 5. More Wine Tasting Fun